Jfortin1/ComBatHarmonization/Matlab/README.md

-# ComBatHarmonization: tutorial in R
+# ComBatHarmonization: tutorial in Matlab

 ##### Installation